Running is a great way to improve physical and mental health at any age. There’s no age limit on becoming a runner.

 12 Advice Before You Start Running at 50 and Overweight

-Before start running at 50 and overweight, you should consider this advice:
+Before starting running at 50 and overweight, you should consider this advice:

 - Start running for 10 minutes only, then gradually increase the training time.

-- Don’t practice after eating; wait for 3-5 hours at least.
+- Don’t practice after eating; wait at least 3-5 hours.

-- Using the proper running clothes and shoes will help you much in practice.
+- Using the proper running clothes and shoes will help you in practice.

 - It would help if you visited a doctor before starting any exercise program.
 The doctor will tell you your current fitness level and help you choose the proper routine that fits your age and condition.